1999 Aïn Témouchent earthquake

 The 1999 Aïn Témouchent earthquake occurred on December 22 at 18:36:56 local time in northern Algeria.
 The dip-slip event had a moment magnitude of 5.6 and a maximum Mercalli intensity of VII (Very strong).
-At least 22 were killed, 175 were injured, and 15,000 were homeless.
+At least 22 were killed, 175 were injured, and 15,000–25,000 were made homeless.
 The Belgian Centre for Research on the Epidemiology of Disasters' EM-DAT database and the USGS' National Geophysical Data Center both list financial losses of $60.93 million.

+Tectonic setting

+Aïn Témouchent lies within the Tell Atlas mountain range that runs southwest–northeast along the northern coast of Algeria.
+The current seismicity of the Tell Atlas is a result of continuing convergence of 3–6 mm per year between the African and Eurasian plates, in a northwest–southeast direction.
+The structures produced by the current phase of tectonics are reverse/thrust faults and fault-related folds.

+The Quaternary aged Tafna Basin lies to the south of Aïn Témouchent.
+It is deformed along its northwestern margin by the active Tafna Fault.
+An anticline is developed in the hanging wall (upper block) of the northwest-dipping Tafna Fault known as the Berdani Fold.